 Radar detectors are typically available in windshield / dash mounts, so they’re easily moved from car to car, although you can also find some which can be fitted permanently.
 The sensors detect police radar guns, hence their common name, though they usually also detect modern LIDAR (laser) based detectors.
 Invisible Lasers have a much narrower beam so can detect speed from around a mile on straight road.

-It’s also worth remembering that such detectors are illegal in Virginia, Washington DC and on Military bases, as well as vehicles over 10k, and only allowed in a very few places in Canada.
+It’s also worth remembering that such detectors are illegal in Virginia, Washington DC and on Military bases, as well as on commercial vehicles over 10,000lbs, and are only allowed in a very few places in Canada.
 A feature that can solve this is auto-off, which uses location sensing to turn off the sensor in areas it is illegal.

 Some states also allow drivers to use so-called ‘Jammers,’ which actively hamper speed measurement, but these are actively banned in California, Colorado, Illinois, Iowa, Minnesota, Oklahoma, South Carolina, Tennessee, Texas, Utah and Virginia.
 California & Minnesota also view windshield mounts as another offense: obstructing vision.